ErikPelli/MiZipGen/README.md

 Calculate A/B keys (MiZip) for a Mifare tag.
 > Based on: https://github.com/iceman1001/proxmark3/blob/master/client/scripts/calc_mizip.lua but rewritten in Java

-To generate the keys use the tester *MiZipAllTester.java* or download the .jar from [here](https://github.com/ErikPelli/MiZipGen/releases), and insert your Mifare tag UID.
+To generate the keys use the tester *MiZipAllTester.java* or download the .jar from [here](https://github.com/ErikPelli/MiZipGen/releases) (Made with OpenJDK 12), and insert your Mifare tag UID when required.
 If you want to use the class as library, please consult the docs.

-To run the .jar executable (tested with Java 12) use:
+To create your .jar executable and use it type:
+> jar --create --main-class=MiZipAllTester --file MiZipGen.jar MiZipAllTester.class MiZipGen.class

 > java -jar MiZipGen.jar

 Representative scheme of multidimensional array returned from genAllKeys: